4TUResearchData-Carpentries/workshop_notes/README.md

 4. the _lesson notes_ are files tracked by and committed to an _edition branch_;
 5. the README of the _edition branch_ thus addresses the workshop _learners_.

+The branch `YYMM-WHAT-WHERE` is a blank branch with a minimal draft README; it is a convenient source point for the _edition branches_ to branch off in clean shape.
+Branching off `master` is discouraged, else you need to clean all the text you are reading just now.

 ### 2.2 Name conventions
 To leverage speed reading and finding, the following usage is encouraged: